venoajie/trading-app-frontend/PROJECT_BLUEPRINT.md

     *   **Observation:** During Phase 2, an attempt to control the Mantine theme by passing a reactive `colorScheme` prop to the `<MantineProvider>` failed.
 While the prop changed, the theme did not update visually after the initial render.
     *   **Root Cause:** The `<MantineProvider>`'s `colorScheme` prop is read-only after the initial mount.
 The library's idiomatic, state-driven approach requires implementing a `colorSchemeManager`.
 This manager object acts as a formal contract, telling the provider how to get, set, and subscribe to an external state store (like Zustand).
     *   **Governing Mandate:** When integrating a UI library that manages its own internal state (like theming), do not fight its intended patterns.
 Always use the officially documented mechanism for state integration (e.g., managers, controllers, or context providers).
 The canonical pattern for this project is to create a `colorSchemeManager.ts` to bridge the `uiStore` (Zustand) with the `<MantineProvider>`.
+*   **Lesson 3: Dependency Versions are Contractual Obligations.** <!-- UPDATE: New lesson added from Phase 5. -->
+    *   **Observation:** During the Phase 5 stabilization, the build failed with 17+ critical TypeScript errors after dependencies were updated to their latest stable versions.
+Props like `align`, `sx`, and types like `ColorSchemeManager` were reported as non-existent.
+    *   **Root Cause:** The application's source code was written against the API of a deprecated major version of a core dependency (Mantine v6), while the `package.json` specified the modern, stable version (Mantine v7).
+This created a fundamental mismatch between the code's assumptions and the library's actual API contract, a condition known as "API drift."
+    *   **Governing Mandate:** All dependency updates, especially major versions, MUST be treated as a high-priority architectural task.
+The update is not complete until a full codebase audit and refactoring pass is performed to ensure 100% API compliance with the new version.
+Automated build and type-checking (`tsc`) are the primary mechanisms for verifying this compliance.
+Failure to do so results in a critically unstable architecture.
 ---

 ## 2. Foundational Implementation Sequence